 Participants of the project noted that the sports-based activities helped to improve their communication skills, value the opinions of others and solve emerging challenges.
 Most importantly, through shared activities and experiences, the project drew different school communities closer together and fostered long-term collaborations.

 Over its four-year duration, the project engaged:

 - around 2,800 school community members who developed their networks and cooperation between teachers, young leaders and school communities;

-- 62 young leaders – pupils aged 13-16 – who developed their personality, leadership and creativity skills, as well as became more active in school environment;
+- over 300 young leaders (aged 13-16 years) who developed their confidence, leadership and creativity skills, as well as becoming more active within the school environment; and

 - 150 teachers who gained new skills in youth empowerment and mentoring.